isaacdarcilla/chatify/README.md

 # Chatify - Chat with friends.

-Create your first Room.
+Create your first room.
 Share the link with the code so others can join.
 Have fun chatting anonymously. 💛

 ![image](https://user-images.githubusercontent.com/22732118/176568569-ffe35f91-f4b9-4292-91f1-fc705f7923ac.png)